kristinemlarson/gnssIR_python/README.md

 * COORDS = where the coordinates are kept for sites with large position speeds, i.e. Greenland and Antarctica icesheets.
-See knut.txt for sample.
-This is only used in the fortran conversion code.
-If the file does not exist, it does not matter.
+This is only used in the fortran conversion code - and samples are given with the source code.
+If this file does not exist, it does not matter.

 * REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below)